 April 29, 2022 | Updated: December 1, 2022

-Walking along New York's great avenues, through its galleries and across its parks, one can directly experience the history of contemporary architecture and the urban development that the city has undergone in recent years.
+Walking along New York's great avenues, through its galleries and parks is a way to directly experience the history of contemporary architecture and the urban development that the city has undergone in recent years.

 Famous for its towering skyscrapers and monumental museums, New York is an architectural icon that constantly brings past and present together.
 Landmarks such as the Empire State Building, Grand Central Terminal, the Flatiron Building, the New York Public Library, the New York Stock Exchange, the Chrysler Building and the Guggenheim Museum coexist with the new work of Foster + Partners (50 Hudson Yards, 2 World Trade Center, the Hearst Tower), Herzog & Meuron (56 Leonard Street), Cetra Ruddy (Rose Hill skyscraper), Kohn Pedersen Fox Associates (The Edge skyscraper) and Zaha Hadid Architects (520 West 28th Street).

-The new approach to design, with sustainability and energy efficiency as its main objectives, has also been transferred to the city's residential and office sectors.
-Two markets where PORCELANOSA has established a strong position, becoming one of the leading firms in the city's development.
+The new approach to design being implemented in the city with sustainability and energy efficiency as its main objectives has also been transferred to the residential and office sectors.
+Two markets where PORCELANOSA has established a strong presence, becoming one of the leading firms in the city's development.

-The presence of the Spanish multinational, which has a 2,000 square metre flagship store designed by Norman Foster on Fifth Avenue in New York, is constantly increasing in the green habitable urban redesign projects that have made New York the Mecca of sustainable architecture.
+The Spanish multinational, which has a 2,000 square metre flagship store designed by Norman Foster on Fifth Avenue in New York, is increasingly to be seen in the green habitable urban redesign projects that have made New York the Mecca of sustainable architecture.